tarwn/lessthandot-hugo/blogs/content/posts/2009-06-01-log-shipping-for-dr-and-failing-back-in.md

 Now that you have the table setup, you can get going on the monitor job.
 The code below will first use the sys.databases system view to validate the status of the databases.
 This joined to our table of which databases to monitor will filter out any other databases on the instance.
 Once the databases that are online and a flag for agent status of 0, the job will proceed to setup the SQL Agent jobs for each given script found in the table.
 After all is done successfully the status is updated.

 I wrote this for this blog and tested it out so the script works as is but you will need to alter it greatly in order to fit it into your environment.
-It was also written in 2005 as you can see with the TRY&#8230;CATCH.
+It was also written in 2005 as you can see with the TRY…CATCH.

 sql
 BEGIN TRY